-Hemphill, a Jackson, was the representative for Pennsylvania's 2nd congressional district from 1829 to 1831.
+Hemphill was the representative for Pennsylvania’s 2nd congressional district and was a Jackson.
+He served from 1829 to 1831.

 From Dec 1801 to Mar 1831, Hemphill missed 225 of 810 roll call votes, which is 27.8%.
 This is much worse than the median of 14.6% among the lifetime records of representatives serving in Mar 1831.
 The chart below reports missed votes over time.